yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 I often got DMs from people they always say where is ACDS?
 Every time I heard that question I was embarrassed because it was a very amateur project.
 The source was so sh*t.

 This was actually my principle to current and driven programming.
 Every programmer starts first at A no one can get to Z right away.
 ACDS was my principle too.
 My motivation source to continue growing.
 And I succeeded.

+### Features
+- Local Logging System is Encrypted in ``RSA ALGORITHM``.
+- Inbuild-tools.
+- Multi-Processed Method Combiner System.
+- 2FA (can be enabled from config.json).